As a Calibration Technician, an Equipment Engineer, a QA, or just a user of a calibration certificate, let me ask you below questions:

-Usually, the above contents can be seen on the second page of the calibration certificate, it is commonly called as calibration results (for the traceability details mostly it is on the first page).
+Usually, the above contents can be seen on the second page of the calibration certificate, we commonly call it calibration results (for the traceability details mostly it is on the first page).

 How to Use the Calibration Certificate during the Measurement Process and/or Preventive Maintenance?

-We need to determine and understand the calibration certificate on this part as an engineer or technician simply because it has a great effect on our measurement process.
-Most of the calibration results have this what we call a Correction Factor.
+We need to determine and understand the calibration certificate on this part as an engineer or technician simply because it has a significant effect on our measurement process.
+Most of the calibration results have what we call a Correction Factor.